Dorky-Robot/funcadelicjs/README.md

 ![Functional.js Logo](logo.png)

-# 🤖 functional.js
+# 🤖 funcadelic.js

 Hello, Functional Enthusiasts!
-Welcome to the quirky land of `functional-js`, a place where JavaScript meets functional programming.
+Welcome to the quirky land of `funcadelic.js`, a place where JavaScript meets functional programming.
 If you ever thought that programming could use a sprinkle of fun, then you're in the right place. 🎡

 ## Overview 🎪

-`functional-js` is a set of functional utilities implemented in pure ESM JS.
+`funcadelic.js` is a set of functional utilities implemented in pure ESM JS.
 It's like giving your JavaScript a functional candy 🍬 that tastes _purely_ sweet!
-Whether you want to compose functions like a maestro, tread through them seamlessly, or just need an identity check for your existential crises, `functional-js` has got you covered.
+Whether you want to compose functions like a maestro, tread through them seamlessly, or just need an identity check for your existential crises, `funcadelic.js` has got you covered.

 ## Features 🎢